-This input comes from the factory set to 2 activation pulses.
-This means that it is necessary to have 2 consecutive ground pulses on the white/blue wire for the remote start to activate or to deactivate.
-The same holds true for the remote control activation when set to a two pulse setting it is necessary to press the button twice for the remote start to activate or deactivate.
-NOTE: When the activation pulse count can be programmed to 1, 2, or 3 pulses when changed it will affect both activation inputs; the White/Blue wire and the remote control activation.
+This input comes from the factory set to 1 activation pulse.
+This means that it is necessary to have 1 ground pulse on the white/blue wire for the remote start to activate or to deactivate.
+The same holds true for the remote control activation when set to a one pulse setting it is necessary to press the button once for the remote start to activate or deactivate.

+NOTE: When the activation pulse count can be programmed to 1, 2, or 3 pulses when changed it will affect both activation inputs; the White/Blue, White/Red wire and the remote control activation.